toontownlpz/The-Classic-Pack/README.md

 ---

-This content pack is not affiliated with The Walt Disney Company and/or the Disney Interactive Media Group, Toontown Rewritten, or [contentpacks.net](https://contentpacks.net/).<sup>[1]</sup> Use of this pack confirms you hereby release these entities of any responsibility when it comes to the use of The Classic Pack.
+This content pack is not affiliated with The Walt Disney Company and/or Disney Interactive, Toontown Rewritten, or [contentpacks.net](https://contentpacks.net/).<sup>[1]</sup> Use of this pack confirms you hereby release these entities of any responsibility when it comes to the use of The Classic Pack.

 <sup>[1] v1.7.1_rv2 of this content pack was distributed via contentpacks.net briefly, incorrectly labelled as v1.6.1.
 Previous and further releases will only be available via this GitHub repository.</sup>